abby1635/CS30/Objective Processing-Java/Class Design Heirarchy/README.md

 - Try executing to the CANVAS: notice something simple is using class design and heirarchy
 - Reuse the code to draw another rect(), using the random RGB colours
 - Assignment: create a circle class and load it to the shapes-ArrayList
+  - Notice: Abstract_OneExtendedClass.pde will not work since Abstract Procedures are not referenced ( abstract void draw() ) -

+Order
+- See Kevin Workman for explanations

 ---